Galo Ador Jr.

 Galo Ador Jr. (September 1, 1969 – March 10, 2008) was a comic book author of Filipino descent.

 Early life

-Born Galo T. Ador Jr. on September 1, 1969 in Manila, Philippines.
+Born Galo T. Ador Jr. on September 1, 1969, in Manila, Philippines.
 He was the son of Galo Ador Sr.

 Career

 Galo was active in comics in the '90s until Graphic Arts Service shut down, causing him to move to TV writing.
-Galo is best known as a TV writer who worked on Francisco V. Coching's Pedro Penduko, Alpha Omega Girl, Kapitan Aksiyon, Agent X44 and many more during the last couple of years.
+Galo is best known as a TV writer who worked on Francisco V. Coching's Pedro Penduko, Alpha Omega Girl, Kapitan Aksiyon, Agent X44, and many more during the last couple of years.

-Galo is one of the founders of Back Door Publishing, an independent comic book company which released Dark Pages in 2002.
+Galo is one of the founders of Back Door Publishing, an independent comic book company that released Dark Pages in 2002.